The person at the center of this case

 Remarks: Alexander was wearing the following items when she was found: tan corduroy jeans, a multi-colored plaid cotton/polyester shirt, blue knee socks, brown rippled-sole shoes, and a red nylon-lined man's windbreaker with black stripes down the arms and a collar label reading "Auto Sports Products, Inc." She was wearing a silver necklace with three small turquoise stones, one resembling a bird.
 She also had with her a two-piece locket keychain with one piece in the shape of a heart with a key-shaped slot cut in it and an inscription reading "He who holds the key can open my heart" and the second piece being the key that fits into the slot in the heart.

-Unidentified 16-year-old female found in cornfield off Route 20 in Caledonia, NY; shot twice with .38 caliber weapon
+Unidentified female body discovered in cornfield off NY Route 20 in Caledonia, New York.
+Victim had been shot once in the head and once in the back with a .38 caliber weapon.

 For information leading to the resolution of this case